gael-vanderlee/whai/README.md

 > whai "what's the biggest file?"
 > ```

+> **Getting Help:** For a complete list of command-line options and flags, run `whai --help`.

 ## Key Features

 ### Roles

 Roles allow you to customize `whai`'s behavior and responses.
-More importantly, they let you save information about your preferences, system, environment, constraints, and workflow so you don't have to repeat yourself in every conversation.
+More importantly, they let you save information you don't have to repeat yourself in every conversation.

-For example, you can create a role that tells `whai` to respond only in emoji:
+lets create a role that tells `whai` to respond only in emoji:

 ```zsh
 $ whai role create emoji # "Answer using only emojis"